Elev8+ logo Elev8+ Trading

 Filter 1: The "Golden Zone"

-• Only trade signals that happen at Tier 1 Levels (PDH/PDL, Weekly/Monthly).
+• Only trade signals that happen at Tier 1 Levels (PDH/PDL, Weekly/Monthly, or Session High/Low).

-• Ignore signals that happen in the middle of the chart range.
+• Ignore signals that happen in the middle of the chart range or old levels that liquidity has already been taken.

 Filter 2: The "Time" Filter